Prisoner of War (Falling Skies): Plot

 Tom returns to the school and finds Anne.
 He reveals that Hal blames himself for Karen's abduction and is not taking it well.
 Tom asks Anne where he can find Dr. Harris.
 Harris drinks, watching the captured Skitter.
 Tom confronts him about his deceased wife.
 It is revealed that Harris abandoned Tom's wife and left her to die when the attacks began.
-Tom punches Harris in the face in anger.

-In the closing scene, Mike's son lays down on a stretcher and the scene cuts to the captured Skitter, which opens its eyes, it cuts back to Mike's son, who opens his eyes too.

 Production

 Development

 The episode was written by Fred Golan and directed by Greg Beeman.
 Beeman previously directed the second episode, The Armory.
 He later goes on to direct the season finale, Eight Hours.

 Beeman stated in his director's blog that executive producer Graham Yost was overseeing the script at the point the episode hit production.
 Yost wanted to open the episode with a scene on a rooftop, as did Beeman.
 The Director of Photography, Chris Faloona and Beeman's production designer, Rob Gray "all wanted to go on the roof".
 They agreed the visual scope was a much better way to open the episode.
 They went onto the roof and designed every shot a shooting sequence that would be most efficient.

 For the fight in the tunnel, Beeman said "The writer's came up with a concept that our heroes travel through abandoned sewer tunnels to travel between the school and the main part of the city."

 They found an old abandoned glass factory.
 "It was an above-ground tunnel - but when blacked in and lit correctly it looked perfect."
 Since he was directing both episodes, Beeman "shot the tunnel scenes for both episodes at the same time."
 (In the second episode, Pope takes Tom and his team hostage through a tunnel).
 For the actual Skitter attack, the alien took 5 puppeteers to work it.
 The main one was a man who was in the suit.
 Two were working radio controls to operate its facial expressions and two more were needed to puppetteer its legs.